Design and bidding

 MSU’s Board of Trustees (BOT) has general supervision over the university and its funds.
 For projects having a budget of $1 million and above, and projects of lesser value that involve a footprint change.
 BOT approvals are required at several points during the project’s delivery.

 Prior to approval by the BOT, projects are reviewed by key MSU leadership.
 This often requires a formal presentation.
-All funding plans are approved by the Office of Planning and Budgets, the Vice President for Finance and the Executive Vice President for Administrative Services.
+All funding plans are approved by the Office of Planning and Budgets, the Vice President for Finance and the Executive Vice President for Administration.

 The construction documents are used to solicit competitive bids from qualified contractors.
 The means of advertising the project for bidding will vary depending on the delivery method.
 For construction manager (CM) projects, the CM will obtain bids from trade specific subcontractors.
 For general contractor (GC) projects, IPF will obtain bids from the general contractor.